cbueth/infomeasure/docs/guide/mutual_information/index.md

 $$

 > Note:
-> The package allows user to obtain both the local and global (average) values to the MI computation.
+> The package allows user to obtain both the local and global (average) values to the MI computation. {ref}`Local Values`

 #### Time-lagged Mutual Information
 If the RV are time series then one can implement the time-lagged MI in between the $X$ and $Y$ time series.